eqNj/eqN-PD2-Filter/README.md

 Made it so ideal affix level (38) jewels for LLD rerolling are highlighted on drop and have a description encouraging their rerolling (until they hit a reasonably desired roll).

 ## 1.6.0 - (Season 7)

+Improved name formatting and added descriptions for all the new items introduced in Season 7, including highlighting for unique map drops.

+Added new runewords possibility info to all applicable bases and ensured that any useful bases for those runewords continue to show up.

+Improved "Upgraded Requirements", "Upgrade Recipe", and "LLD Armor/Shield" description implementations to be more inclusive.

+Overhauled filter in-line formatting on NMAG items for consistency in editing.

+Changed the asterisks on craftable item bases to dots for improved aesthetics on the improved graphics settings this season.

+Made is so equipped items no longer show recipes on the ShowRecipes filter level, as always intended, now that it has been fixed to not include the shared stash tabs.

+Added LLD tags for good crafted/rare LLD rings and rare quivers.